 - Project management: we have broad experience in managing China-related projects, especially related to communication, media and diversity.
 China Circle can initiate new projects and provide structure and coherence to existing projects.
 We aim for clear and concrete results.

 - Training: Chinese and European communications styles differ greatly.
-China Circle offers fun workshops on cross-cultural communication for you and your teams.
-In the workshops, Ardi Bouwers and Bei Wang look at your organisation and products through both a European/Dutch and a Chinese lens.
+China Circle offers fun workshops on cross-cultural communication for you and your team, using exercises on perceptions and communication styles.
+To improve reflection on ourselves and understanding of others, we use the Diversity Icebreaker tool.
+In the workshops, Ardi Bouwers and Bei Wang will also look at your organisation and products through both a European/Dutch and a Chinese lens.
 This approach leads to much more effective communication between East/West counterparts, and will help you prevent and solve problems with clients.

 - Lecture and debate: Ardi Bouwers gives lectures and moderates debates about cross-cultural communication, (social) media, branding, journalism, public diplomacy and differences between China and the Netherlands.
 China Circle organises public meetings and inspiring in-company brainstorming sessions.
 Here’s an example of a Pechakucha presentation by Ardi in Guangzhou: 3 lessons about the Netherlands.